How to Transition Your Dog from Kibble to Raw (10-Day Plan)

 If you're reading this, you've probably experienced:

-From Dr. Missaoui's clinical data: 10-14 day transitions yield an 85% long-term success rate .
-Owners who switch abruptly are 3x more likely to quit within the first 3 months due to recurring GI sensitivities.
+Dr. Missaoui's clinical data is clear: 10-14 day transitions yield an 85% long-term success rate.
+Owners who switch 'cold turkey' are 3x more likely to quit within months due to messy GI sensitivities.
+Slow and steady wins the gut health race.

 🔬 RAW & WELL INSIGHT